imagitama/derail-valley-random-events/README.md

+# WORK IN PROGRESS - USE AT OWN RISK (DO NOT USE IN YOUR CAREER SAVES)

 # Derail Valley Random Events mod

 A mod for the game [Derail Valley](https://store.steampowered.com/app/588030/Derail_Valley/) that makes random events occur as you're driving your train through the world.